haitongli/knowledge-distillation-pytorch/README.md

 * Having unlabeled or partial dataset can benefit from dark knowledge of teacher models

-###-Knowledge distillation from ResNet-18 to 5-layer CNN
+###Knowledge distillation from ResNet-18 to 5-layer CNN

 | Model                   | Dropout = 0.5      |  No Dropout        |
 | :------------------:    | :----------------: | :-----------------:|
 | 5-layer CNN             | 83.51%             |  84.74%            |
 | 5-layer CNN w/ ResNet18 | 84.49%             |  **85.69%**        |

-###-Knowledge distillation from deeper models to ResNet-18
+###Knowledge distillation from deeper models to ResNet-18

 |Model                      |  Test Accuracy|
 |:--------:                 |   :---------:|